grid-control/grid-control/docs/config.rst

     Allows to specify a dictionary with list of config files that will be sequentially processed by *cmsRun* calls.
 The dictionary key is the job dependent dataset nickname

-* ``nickname config matcher`` = <plugin> (Default: 'RegExMatcher') Specify matcher plugin that is used to match the lookup expressions
+* ``nickname config matcher`` = <plugin> (Default: 'RegExMatcher') Specifiy matcher plugin that is used to match the lookup expressions

     List of available matcher plugins:
      * AlwaysMatcher_ (alias: always)